RSCJacksonLab/landscapy/docs/cookbook/scaling/ray-and-parallel-construction.md

 Run the serial result first, then compare the parallel result with the same seeds and stable input order on the deployment system.
-Collect every task failure and persist completed stage identifiers; Ray execution is not itself a resumable scientific pipeline.
+Collect every task failure and persist completed stage identifiers.
+Ray execution is not itself a resumable scientific pipeline.

 ## Common failures